UMNLibraries/tiny_etl/README.md

 # Tiny ETL

 A Tiny Ruby ETL Library.
-Chain together a set of plain old Ruby reducers and pipe the result into one or more plain old Ruby loaders.
+Chain together a set of reducer classes and pipe the result into one or more loader classes.

 ## Installation